Jump Right In

 My usual method is to get an idea, mull it over, write the first 3 chapters or so to get to know the charcters.
 Write the synopsis, then rewrite the first 3 chapters :mrgreen: :typing:

 I find that if I can really nail down the GMC for both the hero and heroine, and their character arc, I can really get a handle on the story and avoid the whole sagging middle.
 But I just beat my head against the wall trying to really, REALLY nail down the whole GMC/ Character arc thing.
-I sometimes think I over analyze this. :roll: But I also know that if I DON’T really nail this down, I wander off in tangents on my manuscript.
+I sometimes think I over analyze this. 🙄 But I also know that if I DON’T really nail this down, I wander off in tangents on my manuscript.

 Now, I don’t plan out every detail.
 I find that just know the above will allow me to sit down and write the book.
 Quite often the black moment changes by the time the book is finished though. :mad2: